alexpods/meteor-accounts-vk/README.md

 Usage
 -----

-1. Add this package to you project using meteorite:
+1. Add this package to your project using meteorite:
 ```sh
 $ mrt add accounts-vk
 ```

 2. Configure vkontakte.
 You can do this using GUI or manually.
-**Manually**: Just add next code to you config file.
+**Manually**: Just add next code to your config file.
 ```js
     if (Meteor.isServer) {
         Accounts.loginServiceConfiguration.remove({